Traces on Module Categories over Fusion Categories: The Existence Problem as an Eigenvalue Equation

 \begin{proposition} A module category $\CM$ has a module trace if and only if the dimension matrix $Q$ is of rank $1$ with only non-zero entries.
 In particular is $\dim^{\Cat{C}}(\icm{m,m}) >0$ for all simple objects $m \in \Cat{M}$. \end{proposition} \begin{proof} It follows directly from Proposition \ref{proposition:Q}, that the only possible (right and left) eigenvalues of $Q$ are $\dim(\Cat{C})$ and $0$.
 Suppose $\Cat{M}$ has a module trace and $d$ is the corresponding eigenvector of $Q$ with all entries non-zero.
 Let $\tilde{d}$ be an eigenvector of $Q$ with eigenvalue $\dim(\Cat{C})$.
 There always exists a linear combination $d + \lambda \tilde{d}$ with all entries non-zero.
 Hence $\tilde{d}$ must be proportional to $d$.
 This shows that $Q$ has rank $1$.

 Now suppose $Q_{ij}=d_{j} \cc{d_{i}} $ with non-zero numbers $d_{i}$.
 Then $\sum_{i}\cc{d_{i}}d_{i}=\dim(\Cat{C})$ by Proposition \ref{proposition:Q} \refitem{item:Q-square}.
 Hence $d_{i}$ yields a module trace.
 This proofs also the last statement since $\dim^{\Cat{C}}(\icm{m_{i},m_{i}})=d_{i}\cc{d_{i}}$. \end{proof} As an example we discuss pseudo-unitary fusion categories.
 Recall from \cite{ENOfus} the definition of the Frobenius-Perron dimensions of objects in a fusion category.
 A pseudo-unitary fusion category possesses a canonical spherical structure such that the dimension of all objects are equal to the Frobenius-Perron dimensions.
-The following statement is a direct consequence of the results in \cite{ENOfus} together with Proposition \ref{proposition:eigenvalue-problem-module-trace-ses}. \begin{proposition} Let $\Cat{C}$ be a pseudo-unitary fusion category.
-The canonical spherical structure of $\Cat{C}$ is flexible. \end{proposition} \begin{proof} Let $\CM$ be a module category over $\Cat{C}$.
-We have to show that there exists a module trace for $\Cat{M}$.
-There exists a Frobenius-Perron eigenvector $(d_{i})_{i \in I}$ of $\Cat{M}$, that is defined by $d_{j}>0$ for all $j \in I$ and:
+In \cite{ENOfus} and \cite{ENOfuhom} Frobenius-Perron dimensions of simple objects in module categories are defined and studied.
+The following statement shows that for module categories over pseudo-unitary fusion categories our definition of module trace reduces to the Frobenius-Perron dimension of \cite[Rem.
+2.3]{ENOfuhom}. \begin{proposition} Let $\Cat{C}$ be a pseudo-unitary fusion category and let $\CM$ be a module category over $\Cat{C}$.
+The Frobenius-Perron dimensions of simple objects in $\Cat{M}$ provide a module trace for $\Cat{M}$ and thus is the canonical spherical structure of $\Cat{C}$ flexible. \end{proposition} \begin{proof} According to \cite{ENOfuhom}, there exists a Frobenius-Perron eigenvector $(d_{i})_{i \in I}$ of $\Cat{M}$, that is defined by $d_{j}>0$ for all $j \in I$ and:

-see \cite{ENOfus}.
 If we multiply this equation with $\dim^{\Cat{C}}(c_{u})$, sum over $u \in U$ and use that the pivotal structure is spherical, we see that $(d_{i})$ is an eigenvector of $Q_{ij}$ with eigenvalue $\dim(\Cat{C})$ and hence defines a module trace according to Proposition \ref{proposition:eigenvalue-problem-module-trace-ses}. \end{proof}